EJEHardenberg/xemark/README.md

 to compile this file down, you might do:
 ./xemark < example.xemark > example.html

+Also you can link to things using a -&gt; between the link text and the link url.
+So a link like this -&gt; points_to_here. this -> points_to_here

 ```

 If you want to run the file in a sort of 'interpretted mode', you can simply run ./a.out, type #XEMARK_0 \n @title
 and type to your hearts content, seeing what the parser will generate as you type.
 When you're done, send an EOF to the stream to quit (typically Ctrl+D)

+There is also the mark-server which is an extremely simple python server that will serve up xe files with it's current directory as root.